mbaeumer/fxlink/README.md

 # Version/release history

+## 0.7.5 - 2018-03-31

+* Changed the layout of the main stage
+* Added support for generating description for links
+* minor refactoring

+## 0.7.4 - 2018-02-10

+* added support for selecting/deselecting all links in the main stage and in the import stage
+* minor changes in the user interface
+* bug fixes related to populating combo boxes
+* minor refactoring

 ## 0.7.2 - 2017-06-28

 * Added a system check to ensure that the required database files exist during application startup